ejh-github/dfwbot/README.md

 # dfwbot

-david foster wallace python bot, responds to messages containing predetermined flags with a david foster wallace quote from a pool of quotes scraped from brainyquotes.
+david foster wallace irc python bot, responds to messages containing predetermined flags with a david foster wallace quote from a pool of quotes scraped from brainyquotes.